centaurus22/ruhrpottmetaller-editor/API.md

 * \[?edit=*<edit_type>*\[&edit_id=*<edit_id>*]\[&SPECIFIC_PARAMETERS\]\]\[\&del=*\<del_type\>*&del_id=*\<del_id\>*\]

 ## PARAMETERS
-If none of the parameters are specified, the *rpmetaller-editor* only shows the concert overview of the current month.
+If none of the parameters are specified, the *rpmetaller-editor* shows the concert overview of the current month.

 Only one of the two parameters `display` and `edit` can be provided.
-If both are sent, the `èdit` parameter overwrites the `display` option.
+If both are sent, the `edit` parameter overwrites the `display` option.
 #### display
 The `display` parameter lets the *rpmetaller-editor* shows an overwiev of saved data.
 The following values are possible:
 * `display=concert`